 Ethics Opinions are issued by the ABA Standing Committee on Ethics and Professional Responsibility.
 They construe the Model Rules of Professional Responsibility (prior to 1983, they construed the Model Code).
 They are not binding on any court or disciplinary body, but are considered highly persuasive authority.

 Since 1922, the ABA Committee on Professional Ethics has issued formal and informal ethics opinions that interpret the Canons of Professional and Judicial Ethics, the Model Code of Professional Responsibility, and the Model Rules of Professional Conduct.
 Formal Opinions are interpretations of the Rules that the Committee believes to be of general interest.
 In Informal Opinions, the Committee addresses questions that are narrower in scope and arise less frequently.

-While most other states have adopted either the ABA Model Code or ABA Model Rules to govern attorney conduct, the California Supreme Court has adopted an entirely different set of rules, the California Rules of Professional Conduct.
+The California Rules of Professional Conduct govern ethics and professional responsibility for California attorneys.
+Historically, the California Rules were independent of the ABA Model Rules but, in 2018, the California State Bar dramatically revised the California Rules to make them more consistent with the ABA Model Rules.
 The conduct of California attorneys is also governed by the California Constitution (art.
 VI, § 9); the State Bar Act (Cal.
 Bus. & Prof. Code §§ 6000 et seq.); state and local ethics opinions; and state and local rules of court.
 The conduct of California judges is governed by the California Code of Judicial Ethics.
-For information on ABA rules, consult the Law Library Research Guide, National Legal Ethics Research Guide.

 Created by the state legislature in 1927, the State Bar is a public corporation within the judicial branch of government, serving as an arm of the California Supreme Court.
 California has a unified, or integrated bar, which means bar membership is mandatory for all attorneys who are licensed to practice law in the state.
 For more information on the State Bar of California, please see The State Bar of California: Overview.